-The humanitarian component of the Department centers on humanitarian emergencies in Nigeria and Africa, especially those emergencies that could lead to armed conflicts or result from such conflicts.
-Special attention is being devoted to, among others,
+The humanitarian component of the Department centres on humanitarian emergencies in Nigeria and Africa, especially those emergencies that could lead to armed conflicts or result from such conflicts.
+In this respect, special attention is being devoted to, among others:

 - Enhancing the effectiveness of humanitarian organizations working in Africa, including the security of their personnel and operations; and